Ezekiel Dachomo

-Ezekiel Bwede Dachumo (also spelled "Dachumo" in some sources) is a Nigerian Reverend Christian pastor, activist of human rights, and preacher in Plateau State.
+Ezekiel Bwede Dachomo (also spelled "Dachumo" in some sources) is a Nigerian Reverend Christian pastor, activist of human rights, and preacher in Plateau State.

 He is best known for his outspoken activism on behalf of Christian communities that have suffered violence in Nigeria, particularly in the Middle Belt region, and his criticisms of the Nigerian government and security agencies.

 Ministry

 He is a senior cleric in the Church of Christ in Nations (COCIN), serving as the regional chairman for the Barkin Ladi local government area in Plateau State.

 In some reports, he is associated with Kingdom Gospel Mission International.

+Dachomo gained national attention in Nigeria for his activism relating to communal violence, particularly in Plateau State.
+He became widely known after videos circulated online showing him conducting mass burials for Christians killed in what he described as a Christian genocide.
+The footage went viral, drawing significant public interest and reportedly attracting attention from international audiences, including in the United States, Nicki Minaj, and President Donald Trump, who placed Nigeria as a Country of Particular Concern.
+In an interview on November 19, 2025 with British journalist Piers Morgan, Dachomo stated that he had presided over more than 70 mass burials, sometimes burying over 500 people in a single night, and accused the Nigerian government of downplaying the violence.

+His outspoken comments led to sanctions from the social media platform Facebook and the subsequent removal of his account.